 The average horse consumes 5 to 10 gallons (23-46 litres) of water each day.
 Exercise, diet, physiological status (such as pregnancy), and environmental factors, such as temperature, can all have an impact on this quantity.
 It's critical to keep an eye on your water consumption and take note of any changes.

-• Gaining or losing weight: It is crucial to include body weight measurement and body condition score assessment in your equine health care and management.
+• Losing weight: It is crucial to include body weight measurement and body condition score assessment in your equine health care and management.
 Knowing your horse's BW and BCS can help you make informed decisions about feeding as well as treatment doses for drugs like dewormers.
 Horses with illnesses may lose body condition or weight gradually or suddenly.

 • Altered stance and behavior: If there is adequate pasture, horses will graze for 12 to 15 hours per day.
 Most of the time, they are upright, however they will lay down to relax, sleep, and enjoy the sun.
 Normally, horses stand with their weight equally distributed and all four feet planted firmly on the ground.
 When resting, they may vary their position, having one foot pushed up on the toe for relaxation.
 Any variations from these usual bodily alignments might indicate pain or disease.